-Foreign individuals and companies (except for nationals and companies of the People's Republic of China or PRC that are subject to certain restrictions) are allowed to buy real estate in Taiwan, subject to government approval.
+Foreign individuals and companies (except for nationals and companies of the People's Republic of China (PRC) that are subject to certain restrictions) are allowed to buy real estate in Taiwan, subject to government approval.
 Approval is conditional on a reciprocal arrangement, whereby Taiwanese individuals and companies are allowed to buy real property in the home country of the foreign individual or the country where the foreign company maintains its head office.
+A person/entity of a country named on the List of Non-Reciprocal Countries is not allowed to acquire any rights in real property in Taiwan.

 Since 2002, PRC nationals and companies may also invest in real property in Taiwan if they meet certain conditions.

-To be eligible, PRC investors must apply to the Investment Commission of the Ministry of Economic Affairs (MOEA) and/or the MOI.
+To be eligible, PRC investors must apply to the Investment Commission of the Ministry of Economic Affairs (MOEA) and/ or the MOI.
 On November 26, 2013, the MOI promulgated certain control measures aimed at controlling the total volume of PRC individuals' investments in real estate, which took effect from 2014.
-Subject to the relevant laws and regulations (such as the Regulations on Permission of the Acquisition, Creation or Transfer of Property Rights of Real Estate in Taiwan by PRC People), PRC individuals may purchase real estate in Taiwan, either individually or collectively, provided that the purchase(s) shall not exceed a total area of 13 hectares and a total of 400 buildings per year, and also provided that the overall purchases of real estate in Taiwan made by such PRC individuals shall not, at any given time, exceed a total land area of 1,300 hectares and a total of 20,000 buildings.
+Subject to the relevant laws and regulations (such as the Regulations on Permission of the Acquisition, Creation or Transfer of Property Rights of Real Estate in Taiwan by PRC People), PRC individuals may purchase real estate in Taiwan, either individually or collectively, provided that the purchase(s) shall not exceed a total area of 13 hectares and a total of 400 units in buildings per year, and also provided that the overall purchases of real estate in Taiwan made by such PRC individuals shall not, at any given time, exceed a total land area of 1,300 hectares and a total of 20,000 units in buildings.
+Furthermore, to prevent PRC individuals from driving up real property prices in particular areas, the MOI introduced a new control measure on July 1, 2015 under which no more than 10% of the total number of units in the same building or community may be owned by PRC individuals; if the total number of units in the same building or community is less than 10, PRC individuals may not own more than one unit.